mmousiou/PawsAndTailsDemo/README.md

 A salesforce demo presented in the EmPowerfulWomen event hosted by Deloitte.

 ## Table of contents
+- [Application lifecycle] (#Application Lifecycle)

+##Application Lifecycle
+-
 ## Phase 3 - Development
   ### Code Sample
-    *Download the .zip file
+  * Download the .zip file
-    *Add the contents of the classes and lwc folders to the respected folders of your org's \force-app\main\default directory
+  * Add the contents of the classes and lwc folders to the respected folders of your org's \force-app\main\default directory

 ## Links